checkmyws/v-apps/README.md

 - eth0 is a NAT only interface.
 - eth1 is a hostonly interface bind on 192.168.56.10 address

-**You need to build first a base trusty64 box like the one above to build following boxes**

 ### ELK

 	vagrant up